forninezexy/edge_detection_of_magnetic_source_by_resnet/Readme.txt

 Python code for the submitted manuscript entitled "Edge Detection of Source Body from Magnetic Anomaly Based on ResNet" in Computers & Geosciences

 Code:
-Download RAR files and upzip them.
+Download all fimes and unzip RAR files.
 We provide the resnet architectures, data and network weights for test, and please run the predict.py to test them.

 Package: